pashatay/recommendo/README.md

 # Recommendo

-_Recommendo_ is a simple, user-friendly app which can get you recomendations based on your favorite content (a favorite book, music band, tv show etc).
+_Recommendo_ is a simple app which can get you recomendations based on your favorite content (a favorite book, music band, tv show etc).

 It works well on any device.